 Whether its blog posts, memes, gifs, photos or even free courses, content is now the way to get more followers and turn them into customers.Whether its blog posts, memes, gifs, photos or even free courses, content is now the way to get more followers and turn them into customers.
 Click To Tweet

-Writing on your blog every week can increase your ecommerce stores traffic with almost no investment besides time and hard work.
-Creating engaging and informational articles on your blog can both help educate your potential customers about your product as well as give you more traffic to your ecommerce store.
+Writing on your blog every week can increase your ecommerce store traffic with almost no investment besides time and hard work.
+Creating engaging and informational articles on your blog can both help educate your potential customers about your product as well as give you more traffic to your e-commerce store.

-Just make sure that your blog posts are 1000+ words and have good on-page SEO like we discussed before.
+Just make sure that your blog posts are 1000+ words and have good on-page SEO as we discussed before.
 Try to write articles that your target customer would want to read.